cybermaksxx/cybermaksxx/README.md

 Hey there — I'm CyberMaks, a cybersecurity enthusiast passionate about ethical hacking, digital defense, and exploring system vulnerabilities.
 Currently learning, experimenting, and documenting my journey in infosec.

-💻 What’s next?
+💻 Upcoming projects
-- Write and publish CTF write-ups
+- CTF write-ups with a deep explanation
-- Build my own personal website for tutorials and projects
+- Python tools build for cybersecurity
-- Contribute to open-source security tools
+- Website with Write-ups ,explanation of cybersecurity tools usage ,and deep dive into web Vulnerabilities

 📫 Connect with me
 - GitHub: [@cybermaksxx](https://github.com/cybermaksxx)